RAF Upper Heyford

 Royal Air Force Upper Heyford or more simply RAF Upper Heyford is a former Royal Air Force station located 5 mi north-west of Bicester near the village of Upper Heyford, Oxfordshire, England.
 In the Second World War the airfield was used by RAF Bomber Command.
-During the Cold War, Upper Heyford was one of the former RAF bases chosen to house the United States Air Force Strategic Air Command (SAC) nuclear-capable bombers on 90-day TDY (Temporary Duty) deployments until 1959, SAC Reflex Alert deployments from 1959 until 1965, from 1966 United States Air Forces in Europe (USAFE) tactical reconnaissance aircraft, and from 1970 General Dynamics F-111 Aardvark strike aircraft.
+During the Cold War, Upper Heyford was one of the former RAF bases chosen to house the United States Air Force Strategic Air Command (SAC) nuclear-capable bombers on 90-day TDY (Temporary Duty) deployments until 1959, SAC Operation Reflex deployments from 1959 until 1965, from 1966 United States Air Forces in Europe (USAFE) tactical reconnaissance aircraft, and from 1970 General Dynamics F-111 Aardvark strike aircraft.

 Royal Air Force

 Work on clearing the site began on 1 June 1918 when a detachment of the Canadian Forestry Corps arrived after completing similar work at RAF Hooton Park, near Ellesmere Port.
 The station was opened in July 1918 by the Royal Air Force.
 In November the Canadian Air Force was formed at Upper Heyford, by renumbering two RAF squadrons and posting in Canadian pilots and observers, and groundcrew trained at RAF Halton.
-By 1920 the aerodrome had closed, and the land returned to the owners, New College, Oxford, to lease out for agricultural use.
+After the British government cut funding for the squadrons in June 1919, the Canadian government decided that a permanent peacetime air force was not needed and so both squadrons ceased operations.
+Consequently by mid-1920 the aerodrome had closed, and the land returned to the owners, New College, Oxford, to lease out for agricultural use.

 In 1923 there were concerns over the French occupation of the Rhineland after Germany had defaulted on the payment of war reparations.
 Upper Heyford was one of the sites chosen for a new strategic bomber force capable of attacking targets in France.
 Upper Heyford was intended to be the blueprint for the other bases.
 Land for the new airfield and technical site was purchased in 1924, and for the domestic site in 1925.
 Rising costs and delays mean that the first aircraft (the Oxford University Air Squadron) did not arrive until October 1927.
-No. 99 Squadron RAF arrived from RAF Bircham Newton in January 1928.
+In January 1928 No. 99 Squadron RAF arrived from RAF Bircham Newton with their Handley Page Hyderabad bombers.
+These were replaced, firstly by Handley Page Hinaidi, and later by Handley Page Heyford bombers.
+In November 1934 the Heyfords of No. 99 squadron departed RAF Upper Heyford.

+In October 1931 No. 18 Squadron RAF was reformed at RAF Upper Heyford, equipped with Hawker Hart light bombers.